 Those daunting days of dealing with hormonal teenagers, mundane teachers, and inescapable peer pressure make up a crude retrospective of high school adolescence for most people.
 But the rise of recovery high schools is creating a different experience for sober adolescents, according to ABC News.

-The concept of a recovery school for teens battling addictions is not a new phenomenon.
+The concept of recovery high schools for teens battling addictions is not a new phenomenon.
 Since 1979, these schools have existed to protect teenagers fresh out of drug treatment from drug dealers and illicit substance abuse.
 These schools are taking the treatment approach to recovery and merging it with education.
 Throughout the day, the students participate in instructional learning and then engage with one another and their instructors, who may also be in recovery, in group and individual counseling sessions.
 Some of these students may have 12-hour days at a recovery high school.

-The recent spike in recovery schools has been a part of the national response to the rise in opioid addictions, which is threatening Americans ages 18 to 24 the most, according to the Centers for Disease Control and Prevention (CDC) and the ABC News article, “Recovery Schools for Addicted Teens on the Rise.”
+The recent spike in recovery high schools has been a part of the national response to the rise in opioid addictions, which is threatening Americans ages 18 to 24 the most, according to the Centers for Disease Control and Prevention (CDC) and the ABC News article, “Recovery Schools for Addicted Teens on the Rise.”

-Today, 36 recovery schools are giving students—who would have otherwise wind up imprisoned, homeless, or dead—the opportunity to graduate clean.
+Today, 36 recovery high schools are giving students—who would have otherwise wind up imprisoned, homeless, or dead—the opportunity to graduate clean.
 Seven new schools are being built in states, such as Florida, Illinois, Colorado, Minnesota, and Washington.
 And state-based grants or private funding are supporting many of these schools, despite the two-year tenure of most sober high schools.

 With a new perspective of the dangerous epidemic of opioid addictions, many educators are hopeful these schools will continue to grow and support teens with a high risk of relapse.